usmanakhtar/dataset/README.md

 * **Predicting customer insurance subscription:** Build models to identify customers most likely to subscribe to insurance based on their characteristics and past interactions.
 * **Understanding customer behavior:** Analyze how different factors influence customer responses to telemarketing campaigns.
 * **Optimizing marketing strategies:** Develop more targeted and effective campaigns by identifying the most successful contact methods and customer segments.

-## How to Contribute

-We welcome contributions to this repository!
-If you have any questions, suggestions, or improvements, feel free to create an issue or pull request.

 ## License